Aidanwa/smart-home/docs/ROADMAP.md

 - "Play Stranger Things on Netflix"
 - "Find movies with Tom Hanks in my Plex library"
 - "Turn on the TV and switch to HDMI 2"
-- "Play the latest episode of my favorite podcast"

 ---